econoalchemist/COLDCARD-Paranoid/README.md

 You will use the microSD card to transfer information between the desktop and the ColdCard.
 Ensure the microSD card is inserted to the ColdCard.

 First, the `.json` file needs to be exported from the ColdCard, which will contain all the public information necessary so that Sparrow Wallet can import this watch-only wallet.
 From the ColdCard main menu select `Advanced` > `MicroSD Card` > `Export Wallet` > `Generic JSON`.
+You can leave the account number blank.

 <p align="center">
   <img width="400" height="352" src="Assets/IMG_5780.JPG">